The Ultimate Guide to Headless CMS

 eCommerce

-Due to the dual hammer of digital transformation and the global pandemic, eCommerce has fully entered the world of B2C.
+Due to digital transformation and changing consumer behavior, eCommerce has fully entered the world of B2C.
 Shopping is now as intrinsic an experience in social channels and IoT as in websites, and traditional retailers are under pressure to adapt to the new shopping reality.

 Headless CMS adds value to eCommerce by enabling editorial content and landing page management related to your product offerings to deliver a complete shopping experience.